eclecticiq/rundoc/README.md

 #### Pause

-If you need to add a delay between codeblocks, you can add `-p` or `--pause` option to specify number of seconds for the puase.
+If you need to add a delay between codeblocks, you can add `-p` or `--pause` option to specify number of seconds for the pause.
 (This option does nothing in conjunction with `-aaa`):

 ```bash
 rundoc run -p 2 input.md